 Fionn himself was half Sidhe, half mortal, and was well known for having a mane of shining fair hair, in fact, that is the very meaning of his name, Fionn – ‘white/ bright/ fair’.

 Although his wife, Sadbh, was a shape-shifter, and lived much of her life in the form of a deer, when in human form, she was also said to be blonde.

 The Irish Redhead Convention, held annually in August, attracts people from all over the world.
 The celebrations include crowning the ginger King and Queen, competitions for the best red eyebrows and most freckles per square inch, music concerts, and carrot throwing competitions.

 PS.
 The picture at the top of the post is my son Cai, taken in 2012 when he was ten years old.
-I admit that I cried last year when he had his lovely hair cut short.
+I must admit that I cried when he chose to have his glorious hair cut short.
 I was ginger as a small child, too, but my hair gradually got darker as I got older, which I believe is not that uncommon.

 COME ON A JOURNEY OF ANCIENT IRELAND WITH ME.